HomeOfTheWizard/jasper2/_posts/2023-08-30-maven_plugin_development.md

 But Maven is actually conceived with a plugin based architecture.
 Meaning everything you do with maven is running plugin.
 Even the basic commands you use, like `mvn clean install` are actually using `clean` and `install` plugins.
 See [here](https://maven.apache.org/plugins/index.html) for more details.
 This is what allows maven to expand its usage so easily.
-You sometimes even use maven outside the build context, on your CI or deployment pipelines. `sonar-scanner` or `liquibase` plugins are good examples.
+You sometimes even use maven outside the build context, on your CI or deployment pipelines. [sonar-scanner](https://docs.sonarsource.com/sonarqube/latest/analyzing-source-code/scanners/sonarscanner-for-maven/) or [liquibase](https://docs.liquibase.com/tools-integrations/maven/home.html) plugins are good examples.

 If you want to develop your own plugin to add new features to maven and use it on your CI or deployment pipelines, the official [documentation](https://maven.apache.org/plugin-developers/index.html) is always a good start.
 You might find some pages out of date.
 Maven is an open sourced project developed mainly by the community.
 While writing this post, I am also trying to update it.
 Please do the same.
-Also please have a look [here](https://maven.apache.org/plugin-developers/common-bugs.html), so you do not fell into common errors when starting with maven.
+Also please have a look [here](https://maven.apache.org/plugin-developers/common-bugs.html), so you do not fall into common errors when starting with maven.

 ## How Maven works ?